mohsen9939060/training-git/README.md

 # training

-this repo is for learning git porpose.
+this repo is for learning git porpose!